MaxwellXChen/Machine-Learning-and-Movies/README.md

 ### Problem Definition
 Given various parameters of a movie, such as genre, Metascore, IMDb score, budget, runtime, and production country, our project aims to predict the gross income of the film.
 This serves to provide movie producers with the information that will be useful in predicting the critical and commercial success of projects that are in development, allowing them to optimize their movie’s parameters to maximize profits.

+Additionally, the models will be applied to the task of predicting the IMDb score of a movie.
+This would be useful in determining a movie's potential popularity among internet reviewers, which could be an early indicator of a movie's success or failure at the box office.

 ### Data Collection
 The data used for our project was collected using the kaggle dataset "IMDb movies extensive dataset".
 This dataset contains 85,855 movies and 22 unique attributes.
 The movies chosen had received more than 100 votes towards their average IMDb score as of 01/01/2020.